 Two months for Step 1, two weeks for Step 2 CK, and a number 2 pencil for Step 3, right?”
 Not exactly.

   You cannot bring your own pencils into the testing facility nor would you need them.
 And more importantly, Step 3, though not the most crucial of the three USMLE examinations, is not an exam to disregard.
 It is an expensive and grueling exam that you would only wish to have to take once and is being increasingly used in the fellowship match.
 This outline will breakdown how to plan for the exam and what to expect as you prepare and take the test.

   How to plan for Step 3 exam prep:

-1. Realized that USMLE Step 3 is not like the others.
+  1. Realize that USMLE Step 3 is not like the others.

   Step 3 is different from the other components of the USMLE in many ways.
 As a result, preparing for it requires a tailored approach that may not be the same as what you utilized for Step 1 or Step 2 CK.

   2. Establish a timeline and a test date.

   The first step in any study plan is to develop a timeline to establish boundaries of when you plan to take the exam and how much time you will have to prepare.

   Moreover, when you later attempt to book your test date, you may find that the dates previously available are no longer options and you have to defer your exam to later or travel to a distant testing center.